Josiah Royce: The philosophy of loyalty

 This social metaphysics lays the groundwork for Royce's philosophy of loyalty.
 The book of this title published in 1908 derived from lectures given at the Lowell Institute, at Yale, Harvard, and at the University of Illinois in 1906–07.
 The basic ideas were explicit in his writings as early as his history of California.
 Here Royce set out one of the most original and important moral philosophies in the recent history of philosophy.

 His notion of “loyalty” was essentially a universalized and ecumenical interpretation of Christian agapic love.
 Broadly speaking, Royce's is a virtue ethic in which our loyalty to increasingly less immediate ideals becomes the formative moral influence in our personal development.
 As persons become increasingly able to form loyalties, the practical and ongoing devotion to a cause bigger than themselves, and as these loyalties become unifiable in the higher purposes of groups of persons over many generations, humanity is increasingly better able to recognize that the highest ideal is the creation of a perfected “beloved community” in which each and every person shares.
 The beloved community as an ideal experienced in our acts of loyal service integrates into Royce's moral philosophy a Kingdom of Ends, but construed as immanent and operative instead of transcendental and regulative.

 While the philosophical status of this ideal remains hypothetical, the living of it in the fulfillment of our finite purposes concretizes it for each and every individual.
 Each of us, no matter how morally undeveloped we may be, has fulfilled experiences that point to the reality of experience beyond what is given to us personally.
 This wider reality is exemplified most commonly by when we fall in love.
 The “spiritual union [of the lovers] also has a personal, a conscious existence, upon a higher than human level.
-An analogous unity of consciousness, an unity superhuman in grade, but intimately bound up with, and inclusive of, our separate personalities, must exist, if loyalty is well founded, wherever a real cause wins the true devotion of ourselves.
+An analogous unity of consciousness, a unity superhuman in grade, but intimately bound up with, and inclusive of, our separate personalities, must exist, if loyalty is well founded, wherever a real cause wins the true devotion of ourselves.
 Grant such an hypothesis, and then loyalty becomes no pathetic serving of a myth.
 The good which our causes possesses, then, also becomes a concrete fact for an experience of a higher than human level”.
 (The Philosophy of Loyalty, p.
 311).